stuzenz/screen_brightness_xrandr/README.md

 ### 2. Move the dot files to your home directory

-Before blindly copying these 3 files just confirm they do not exist.
+Before copying these 3 files to your home directory just confirm they do not exist.
 If they do exist, only edit in the relevant contents

 - `.xbindkeysrc`